Also known as Fournier gangrene, it is an intense pain and sensation in the genitals.

 The infection represents an imbalance between:

-The virulence of the causative microorganisms : the etiological factors allow the portal to enter the microorganism in the perineum, the compromised immunity provides a favorable environment to initiate the infection, and the virulence of the microorganism promotes the rapid spread of the disease.
+The virulence of the causative microorganisms: the etiological factors allow the portal to enter the organism in the perineum.
+The compromised immunity provides a favorable environment to initiate the infection, and the virulence of the microorganism promotes the rapid spread of the disease.

 The virulence of the microorganism results from the production of toxins or enzymes that create an environment conducive to rapid microbial multiplication.

-Although Meleney in 1924 attributed necrotizing infections only to streptococcal species, subsequent clinical series have emphasized the multi-organ nature of most cases of necrotizing infection, including Fournier’s gangrene.
+Although Meleney in 1924 attributed necrotizing infections only to streptococcal species, subsequent clinical series have emphasized the multi-organ nature of most cases of the necrotizing disease, including Fournier’s gangrene.

 Currently, the recovery of streptococcal species is unusual.
-In contrast, streptococcal organisms are grown together with 5 other organisms.
+In contrast, streptococcal organisms are grown together with five other microorganisms.
 The following are common causative organisms:

 - Streptococcal species.